 over the fields – no sign of others.

 from the tree silhouettes as evening comes.

-This tree is the center of view from our front porch.
-I’ve spent countless mornings greeted by the sun coming up over the horizon, illuminating this large, wild tree growing all alone in the wide open field.
+A little watercolor painting to send as my Twitter Art Exhibit postcard.
+This big tree is the center of view from our front porch.
+I’ve spent countless mornings greeted by the sun illuminating the tree as it is coming up over the horizon, its branches spreading over the open field.

 6.25 X 4.5, watercolor on cold press paper for the #twitterartexhibit